|

 advantageous positions while also attempting to knock

 opponent’s disks out of play or into the 10-off area.
+Scoring occurs once all eight disks have

 been played and is according to the areas marked o n the